 Examines the structure and purpose of alternative health settings.
 Includes regulatory guidelines, accreditation, and licensure requirements, data collection, and documentation requirements in the ambulatory setting, managed care, long-term care, home health, hospice, mental health, substance abuse, and rehabilitation.
-(32/0) Prerequisites: A minimum grade of C- in HIT:300, HIT:320
+Includes an overview of common terminologies utilized in these industries.
+(32/0) Prerequisites: A minimum grade of C- in HIT:320; and HIT:300 or HIT:330